Planning & Inspections

 If your property’s flood risk is changing from a high-risk area (Zone A) to a moderate- or low-risk area (Zone X), the federal requirement to carry flood insurance by lenders is removed; however, the flood risk is not…it is just reduced.
 About 25% of NFIP flood claims in the U.S. are from policyholders in the lower-risk Zone X.

 The reduction in flood risk typically means flood insurance will be cheaper when the maps become effective.
 Residents and business owners are strongly encouraged to ask their insurance agent to convert their more expensive high-risk policy to the lower-cost Preferred Risk Policy and maintain coverage.
-No additional money is needed up front, and you will get a refund for the cost difference.
+No additional money is needed upfront, and you will get a refund for the cost difference.

 While map changes will affect some property owners, many residents and business owners are not affected.
 However, this is a good time to review your flood insurance coverage with your insurance agent.
 Most homeowner policies do NOT cover damage due to flooding.
 When the new maps go into effect, your property may be closer to a high-risk area than before.
 More than 40% of NFIP flood claims in Texas are from policyholders in Zone X.

-If you have a flood insurance policy, talk with your insurance agent to see if you are fully insured to receive replacement cost for your home and that you have contents coverage.
+If you have a flood insurance policy, talk with your insurance agent to see if you are fully insured to receive replacement costs for your home and that you have contents coverage.
 If you don’t have flood insurance, you may qualify for the lower-cost Preferred Risk Policy, which automatically includes contents coverage.